 Consider using ultraviolet germicidal irradiation (UVGI) as a supplemental treatment to inactivate SARS-CoV-2, especially if options for increasing room ventilation and filtration are limited.
 UVGI can inactivate viruses in the air and on some surfaces.
 The technology uses ultraviolet (UV) energy to kill microorganisms, including viruses, when designed and installed correctly.

-If improving the air quality at your facility is important to you, make sure you reserve your spot for Flagship’s Peace, Love and IFM discussion – Beyond HVAC: Indoor Air Quality and COVID-19 – on Wednesday, April 14 at 1 PM CST.
-We’ll be discussing indoor air quality (IAQ) changes thar are needed during COVID-19 and some strategies to improve your facilities’ IAQ that go beyond the HVAC system.
+If improving the air quality at your facility is important to you, make sure you check out the recording: Peace, Love and IFM – Beyond HVAC: Indoor Air Quality and COVID-19.
+In this previously-recorded discussion, top experts in IFM and IAQ talked about indoor air quality (IAQ) changes that should be made during COVID-19 and some strategies to improve your facilities’ IAQ that go beyond the HVAC system.

 Flagship's customizable approach to your facility's needs will help you incorporate solutions that will help you reopen responsibility and protect the health and safety of your occupants.